Gareth Rees (cricketer)

 Gareth Peter Rees (born 8 April 1985) is a Welsh cricketer.
-He is a left-handed batsman and a left-arm medium-pace bowler who plays for Glamorgan.
+He is a left-handed batsman and a left-arm medium-pace bowler who played for Glamorgan.

 Rees was born in Swansea.
-He represented Wales U17s at rugby and was a prominent member of the successful Felinfoel Youth Rugby team.
-He graduated with first class honours in Maths and Physics from the University of Bath.
+He was a prominent member of the successful Felinfoel Youth Rugby team, and represented Wales at under-17s and Llanelli under-21s.
+He graduated with first class honours in Maths and Physics from the University of Bath, and gained a Master's in Business Administration from the same university.

 In 2003 Rees played for Wales Minor Counties and Glamorgan's 2nd XI.
 He finally made his County Championship debut against Gloucestershire at Cheltenham.
 He won his county cap in 2009.
 Rees also represented the MCC in the opening game of the 2012 season against Lancashire.

-By the end of the 2013 season, Rees is still going strong for Glamorgan, having scored two centuries during the season in the County Championship, but he did not make any appearances in the Friends Life t20.
+Rees continued to play for Glamorgan until 2014, scoring two centuries during the 2013 season in the County Championship, but did not make any appearances in the Friends Life t20.
+By the end of his first-class career, he had played nearly 200 matches and scored over 7,500 runs.
+He continued his career with an insurance company.
+In 2019, he was appointed a director of Glamorgan County Cricket Club.